microsoft/PQCrypto-VPN/README.md

 * [Frodo](https://github.com/Microsoft/PQCrypto-LWEKE): a key exchange protocol based on the learning with errors problem
 * [SIDH](https://github.com/Microsoft/PQCrypto-SIDH): a key exchange protocol based on Supersingular Isogeny Diffie-Hellman
 * [Picnic](https://github.com/Microsoft/Picnic): a signature algorithm using symmetric-key primitives and non-interactive zero-knowledge proofs
+* [qTESLA](https://github.com/qtesla/qTesla): a signature algorithm based on the ring learning with errors problem

 We will also enable other ciphersuites as much as we are able to make them work.
 Our OpenVPN fork depends on the [Open Quantum Safe project fork of OpenSSL](https://github.com/open-quantum-safe/openssl), so contributors looking to add support for a new algorithm should ensure it is supported by Open Quantum Safe.